 Imagine a student staring at a blank page of homework, unsure of where or how to start.
 What if a piece of wearable technology could sense their stress and give them the access to mentors and coaches to get the help they need with just a click of a button?
 Or imagine a group of students curious and eager to learn more about another culture.
 What if they could use augmented reality to interact with groups of students from different countries to work on a shared project without ever having to leave the classroom?

 KnowledgeWorks’ new publication, Leveraging Digital Depth for Responsive Learning Environments, explores the potential future impacts of using wearables, augmented reality (AR) and virtual reality (VR) in the classroom and other learning environments, while encouraging educators to develop a critical filter to sift through the hype and determine the value and use of these new technologies.

-“Often educators are given market-driven approaches to implementing technology in the classroom that end up being ineffective,” said Katherine Prince, senior director of strategic foresight for KnowledgeWorks.
+“Often educators are given market-driven approaches to implementing technology in the classroom that end up being ineffective,” said Katherine Prince, vice president of strategic foresight for KnowledgeWorks.
 “It is our hope that educators can use this research to think critically about how they can use emerging technologies to benefit their students’ unique needs.”

 Leveraging Digital Depth for Responsive Learning Environments explores how technologies such as wearables, AR and VR may support current learning environments and create new opportunities to engage students, personalize learning and build learners’ social-emotional skills through a deeper understanding of themselves and others’ experiences.